Toloka/docs/en/template-builder/operations/play-audio.md

 # Playing back audio

-In this section, we'll show how you can [embed an audio player](#insert-to-interface) into the interface, and how you can make sure that an annotator [listened](#validate-listened) to your file.
+In this section, we'll show how you can [embed an audio player](#insert-to-interface) into the interface, and how you can make sure that a Toloker [listened](#validate-listened) to your file.

 {% include [toloka-tb-source-add-media](../_includes/toloka-tb-source/id-toloka-tb-source/add-media.md) %}